xenocrat/chyrp-lite/README.markdown

   - Lightbox (image viewer).
   - Sitemap (index your blog for search engines).
   - Rights (set attribution and content licence per post).
+  - Homepage (replace the blog index with a homepage).

 ## Requirements
 Chyrp will thrive on virtually any server setup, but we guarantee Chyrp to run on no less than: